Education

 Engagement features

-Without the in-person interaction of a traditional class setting, it can be easy for learners to get distracted or lose the thread of a class, so the engagement features of your online teaching tools are an integral part of a virtual classroom.
+Without the in-person interaction of a traditional class setting, it can be easy for learners to get distracted or lose the thread of a class.
+As a result, the engagement features of your online teaching tools are an integral part of a virtual classroom.

-Here are some of the features you can use to help you engage with students:
+Here are some of the features that help educators engage with students:

 Live chat

-Live chat is a fun and practical feature of virtual learning students and employees can use to interact, share links, gather opinions, and double-check concepts.
+Live chat is a fun and practical virtual learning feature that allows students and teachers to interact, share links, gather opinions, and double-check concepts.

 Breakout rooms

-Use breakout rooms in your classes for ice-breakers, pair and group work, or any activities where you’d like learners to exchange ideas or start putting key concepts into practice.
+Use breakout rooms in your classes to do ice breakers, pair and group work, or any activities where you’d like students to exchange ideas or start putting key concepts into practice.

 Multimedia sharing